prideout/layout-viewer/rust/README.md

 ## Tasks

-Fix warnings

-On the layout/{id} page, there should be a GL canvas that fills the entire window that we can render to using glow and our `GlRenderer` class.
-There are two floating circular icon buttons in the top-left: a home button (which navigates the user back to the root route) and a github icon (which navigates to https://github.com/prideout/layout-viewer)
+On the layout/{id} page, there should be a GL canvas that fills the entire window that we can render to using glow and our `Renderer` class.
+There are two floating circular icon buttons in the top-left: a home button (which navigates the user back to the root route) and a github icon (which navigates to https://github.com/prideout/layout-viewer).

-On the root route, the "Drop GDS File" tile is a drag-and-drop area that should change color when the user hovers a file over it.
-It should change to green if you hover a GDS or a red if you hover anything else.
-If you drop a GDS file, it should navigate to the layouts/{id} route with the file loaded.
-It can be clicked only if the user has dropped a file.
+When the page initially loads and the canvas DOM element becomes available, we should create a gloo context (WebGL 2) and pass it into a Renderer constructor.
+We can store the Renderer in the page state.

 On the layout page, there should be a sidebar on the right that shows a list of layers.
 Each layer has a color swatch, visibility toggle, and opacity slider.